 The LECOM Police and Security Service Unit is responsible for the provision of law enforcement and/or security for LECOM in Erie, PA and Bradenton, FL.
 Its mission is to provide a safe and secure environment for the students, visitors, faculty, and staff of LECOM.
-The service unit ensures that the community and facilities remain secure through professional, proactive, and quality prevention, suppression, and investigation of criminal activity or unsafe physical, operational, or environmental conditions on the campuses and properties under the control of LECOM.
-Campus security is provided twenty-four hours a day, seven days a week at LECOM controlled facilities.
+The service unit ensures that the community and facilities remain secure through professional, proactive, and quality prevention, suppression, and investigation of criminal activity or unsafe physical, operational, or environmental conditions on the LECOM campuses and properties under the control of LECOM.
+Campus security is provided twenty-four hours a day, seven days a week at most LECOM controlled facilities.

 At LECOM Erie, the Service Unit includes both sworn Campus Police Officers and unsworn Security Officers; LECOM Police and Security patrol Erie facilities.
-LECOM at Erie campus police officers possess full police powers under the law.
+LECOM at Erie Campus Police Officers possess full police powers under the law.
 Campus Police have the power to arrest and exercise all other police powers in the same manner and with the same authority as any police officers in the Commonwealth of Pennsylvania.
-LECOM at Erie campus police officers may carry firearms and non-lethal weapons while on duty for the protection of the LECOM community; all LECOM Police officers have been appropriately trained and certified.
-At the Main campus in Erie, Campus Police will be dressed in full uniform and will be wearing body cameras at times, while performing their duties.
+LECOM at Erie Campus Police Officers who have been appropriately trained and certified may carry firearms and non-lethal weapons while on duty for the protection of the LECOM community.
+At the Main campus in Erie, Campus Police will be dressed in full uniform and may be wearing body cameras while performing their duty.